 Three: Mix well to form a dough.

-Four: Using your hands roll the dough in to 8 equal sized balls and place on a baking tray lined with baking paper, evenly spaced.
+Four: Using your hands roll the dough into 8 equal sized balls and place on a baking tray lined with baking paper, evenly spaced.

 Five: Using the palm of your hand, flatten each ball so they have a diameter of about 3 inches; this will ensure they crisp up nicely.